CMS comparison 2025: The most popular content management systems

 Responsive web design possible |

-Service and support are deciding factors for the selection of a CMS.
-Small and medium-sized enterprises can’t afford to pay for the services of professional agencies in the conception, implementation, and maintenance of the web presence.
+Service and support are deciding factors when selecting a CMS.
+Small and medium-sized enterprises usually can’t afford to pay a professional agency to design, implement and maintain their website.

-Crucial for safe operation is whether or not the open source CMS has the necessary information available, as well as resources in the form of themes, plugins, and regular updates.
-In our CMS comparison, we concentrate exclusively on systems that have a large user and developer community and provide users with all necessary information for secure deployment in a detailed project documentation.
-All projects offer public release plans, regular software updates, and a transparent security protocol.
+When it comes to the secure operation of a website, what’s crucial is whether or not an open-source CMS has the necessary information available as well as resources in the form of themes, plugins and regular updates.
+In this CMS comparison, we concentrate exclusively on systems that have a large user and developer community and that provide users with all the information needed for secure deployment in detailed project documentation.
+All projects offer public release plans, regular software updates and a transparent security protocol.

 WordPress | TYPO3 | Joomla! | Drupal | Contao | Neos | |